hanzzame/ci3-pdf-generator-library/README.md

 * PHP version 5.3.0 or higher

 # Easy Installation
-* Just drop the Pdf.php and dompdf folder into your libraries directory.
+* Just copy files in libraries folder into your libraries directory.

 # Usage
 ```